Holmen logo blue Holmen logo white

 Each harvesting operation is assigned a unique identity that follows the timber throughout the entire flow.

-How to find and use the reference number
+How to get and use the EUDR reference number for your products

 The reference and verification number submitted by Holmen Forest to the EU Information system refers to the declaration of due diligence (DDS, in Swedish FOTA) for the specific harvesting operation.